zetavg/chromium-website/site/chromium-os/developer-library/guides/debugging/remote-debugging/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/how-tos-and-troubleshooting
+- - /chromium-os/developer-library/guides
-  - How Tos and Troubleshooting
+  - ChromiumOS > Developer Library > Guides
 page_name: remote-debugging
-title: Remote Debugging in ChromiumOS
+title: Remote debugging in ChromiumOS
 ---

-### See the [CrOS developer guide](http://www.chromium.org/chromium-os/developer-guide#TOC-Remote-Debugging) for instructions on using a script that automates most of the below steps.
+### See the [CrOS developer guide](/chromium-os/developer-library/guides/development/developer-guide/) for instructions on using a script that automates most of the below steps.

 ### Device Setup

-For details on copying a binary over to your developer device in order to debug it, see [Host File Access](/chromium-os/how-tos-and-troubleshooting/debugging-tips/host-file-access).
+For details on copying a binary over to your developer device in order to debug it, see [Host File Access](/chromium-os/developer-library/guides/debugging/host-file-access).

 You will need to open a port on your device so that gdbserver can be reached by
 gdb: